Robbies Falls

 About Robbies Falls

 Situated on the aptly-named Falls Rivulet, Robbies Falls is an impressive twin plunging waterfall about three kilometres downstream of Falls Rivulet's other significant waterfall, Compton Falls.
-Robbies Falls is currently an unoffical name, and the falls are not marked on any maps, so the GPS coordinates provided on this page will have to be relied on if attempting a trip.
+Robbies Falls is currently an unoffical name, and the falls are not marked on any maps, so the GPS coordinates provided on this page will have to be relied upon if attempting a trip.
 The name is derived from Robbie Watson, a timber worker who discovered the falls when he noticed the sound of gushing water after stopping his excavator, and cut a track into them over 20 years ago.
-Unfortunately, subsequent logging operations have destroyed this track, and made access challenging without precise navigating due to some pretty nasty cutting grass in the coup.

 Map